 This month’s issue of Natural Home magazine includes a list of the top ten eco-friendly neighborhoods in the U.S. At number ten, it includes Markham Gardens, an affordable housing development in the West Brighton section of Staten Island’s north shore.

 In 2004, the New York City Housing Authority (“NYCHA”) announced plans to demolish the development, which featured low-rise, duplex homes with front and backyards.
 Tenants turned to the Pratt Institute for Community Development for help in saving their homes.
-Pratt determined that the housing complex (which was originally built in 1943 for World War II shipyard laborers) was structurally sound and historically significant, but “significant rehabilitation” was necessary.
+Pratt determined that the housing complex (which was originally built in 1943 for World War II shipyard laborers) was structurally sound and historically significant, but “significant rehabilitation” was necessary, that is the reason why the neighbors contacted The Woodlands bat removal they are professionals and helped us with the extraction of these animals.

 Designed by DHK Architects, the $60 million redevelopment broke ground in mid-2006 and should wrap up early this year with 240 rental units and 25 two-family homes; an additional 80 units of senior housing could be added down the line.
 90 of the rental units are open to families with incomes as high as $85,000.